damalis/full-stack-proxy-nginx-joomla-for-everyone-with-docker-compose/README.md

 add and/or remove joomla site folders and files with any ftp client program in ```./joomla``` folder.
 <br />You can also visit `https://example.com` to access website after starting the containers.

+#### For Joomla Installation

+Database server name = database

+#### How to remove index.php from URLs or How to Solve Joomla Installation stuck on white blank page.

+You must restart varnish container after enable Use URL Rewriting at joomla admin page.

 #### Redis

 set and enable cache option at global configuration [Redis Cache](https://example.com/administrator/).